6 min read

 The next six posts walk through the running part:

-The pattern across all of them: the model sits somewhere.
+The pattern under all of them is the same.
+The model sits somewhere.
 The somewhere decides almost everything else.

 From the dictionary